trendmicro/cloudone-filestorage-plugins/examples/aws-python-promote-or-quarantine/README.md

-# Post Scan Action Quarantine
+# Post Scan Action - Promote or Quarantine

 The Lambda Function example to promote clean files or quarantine malicious files scanned by Cloud One File Storage Security